Keep Fishers Beautiful

 The Keep Fishers Beautiful (KFB) initiative brings together residents, homeowner’s associations, local businesses, and organizations to support the vibrancy of our city and neighborhoods.

-This year's Keep Fishers Beautiful takes place Saturday, April 13 from 8 a.m. - 1 p.m.
-Opportunities are available for all ages.
-Registration coming soon!
+This year's Keep Fishers Beautiful took place on Saturday, April 13 and welcomed all ages.

 Spring Service Day at Ritchey Woods